Pepitu/Moodle-specific-TinyMCE-example-plugin/README.md

 This button just open a silly html page.

-Download the folder "example" and put it in moodle/lib/editor/tinymce/plugins/ folder.
+Download the folder "example" and put it in moodle/lib/editor/tinymce/plugins/

 Then install it.